oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 ### **STEP 6**: Test the New Cloud UI Application

-- While still in the **Deploy** screen, right click on the application name **AlphaofficeUI**, and choose **Copy link address** in the dropdown.
+- While still in the **Deployment** screen, right click on the application name **AlphaofficeUI**, and choose **Copy link address** in the dropdown.
 This is the URL for the application in the Application Container Cloud Service.

     ![](images/lab400/400_06_01_getappurl.png)

-- Paste this URL into the address bar of any browser (such as on your personal workstation), and then navigate to the UI application in the Oracle Application Container Cloud Service.
+- Paste this URL into the address bar of any browser (such as on your personal workstation), and then press **Enter** to navigate to the UI application in the Oracle Application Container Cloud Service.
 Note that there is no data displayed, because the UI code must be edited to consume and display the microservices data.

     ![](images/lab400/400_06_02_testclouduiapp.png)